The Constitution and By Laws were revised at the NHA Annual Meeting on September 30, 2017.

 Associate Member Relations Committee

-Section 4 – The Associate Member Relations Committee shall strive to maintain a strong relationship with the
+Section 4 – The Associate Member Relations Committee shall strive to maintain a strong relationship with the Associate Members of the Association.

 By-Laws and Trade Rules Committee